learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

           serviceName: laravel-kubernetes-demo
           servicePort: 8181
 ```
-Among the basic content you would expect from a Kubernetes resource file, this file defines a set of rules for the Kubernetes firewall to follow for inbound traffic.
-The `laravel-kubernetes.demo` URL will point to the Pod where the application is running, as previously labelled `laravel-kubernetes-demo` on port 8181.
+Among the basic content you would expect from a Kubernetes resource file, this file defines a set of rules to follow when routing inbound traffic.
+The `laravel-kubernetes.demo` URL will point to the Service where the application is running, as previously labelled `laravel-kubernetes-demo` on port 8181.

 The Ingress resource is useless without an Ingress controller so you will need to create a new controller or use an existing one.
 This tutorial uses the Nginx Ingress controller for routing the traffic.
 Minikube (v0.14 and above) comes with the Nginx setup as an addon which you will need to enable manually:

 ```bash
 minikube addons enable ingress
 ```

+> Please note that it may take few minutes for Minikube to download and install Nginx as an ingress.

 Once you have enabled the Ingress addon, you can create the Ingress in this way: